Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 There are really *two* different learning modes for LLMs.
 First, by training on huge bodies of text in the next-word-prediction task, we end up with what are often called *foundational*, *pretrained*, or *base* models.
 These are general purpose models that embody information from extremely broad sources.

-However, these foundational models don't work well in special-purpose jobs like personal assistants, chatbots, etc. A *second* second training step fine-tunes these models on smaller, labeled datasets for specific applications.
+However, these foundational models don't work well in special-purpose jobs like personal assistants, chatbots, etc. A *second* training step fine-tunes these models on smaller, labeled datasets for specific applications.

 <p align="center">
   <img src="resources/pretrained_finetuned_llm.jpg" alt="two types of training" width="600"><br>